slamora/brackets-wiki/Research:-Topcoat.md

 	- **Text area** (currently no styles)
 	- **[Radio](http://topcoat.io/topcoat/src/desktop.html#radio-button)** (currently there is an initial design, no styles)
 * **[Breadcrumbs](http://topcoat.io/topcoat/src/desktop.html#breadcrumbs)** (currently there is an initial design, no styles)

+#Assess the dependency on Bootstrap
+In progress.

+#Identify opportunities for animation.

+* Animate inline editor open and close
+* Animate file tree open close